 Calcium can be released by damaged bone.
 If high calcium levels build up in the blood you may

 - Feel very thirsty

 If the calcium levels become very high they can cause irritability and confusion and eventually unconsciousness.
 Drugs known as bisphosphonates are available to treat high calcium levels.
 Bisphosphonates can also sometimes slow or stop the growth of cancer cells in the bone for a while.
-We have information about blood calcium levels in the coping physically section.
+We have information about cancer and blood calcium levels.

 We have detailed information about symptoms and treatment of secondary bone cancer.

 It is not very common for cancers to spread to the brain, but it can happen.
 Lung cancer and breast cancer can both spread to the brain.
 Other cancers can also spread to the brain, including colon (bowel) cancer, kidney cancer and melanoma.